openLRSng/openLRSng/README.md

   - Flytron openLRS RX
   - OrangeRX UHF RX

-  RSSI output at 'first' connector (marked as RSSI on OrangeRX) 500Hz PWM signal.
+  RSSI output at 'first' connector (marked as RSSI on OrangeRX) 32kHz PWM signal.
 To make this analog you can use a simple RC filter (R=10kOhm C=100nF).

   CH1-CH8 are parallel PWM outputs for channel1-8 (50Hz)

   To enable PPM (combined) mode connect a jumper between CH7-CH8.
+PPM will be available at CH5.
 PWM channels 1-6 are available at CH1-CH4,CH6,CH7(which is jumppered to CH8)
   NOTE: you can make the connection in the AVRISP header (MISO-MOSI) to have servo at CH7 (=channel6)

 SOFTWARE CONFIGURATION: